 Kluth tells a story of taking his kids to the zoo and asking the woman behind the counter for the price of admission for him and his three children.

-The lady behind it informed me that the price for the elder two was such-and-such and the little’un was free.
+The lady behind [the counter] informed me that the price for the elder two was such-and-such and the little’un was free.
 “What if I pay you a bit extra and you keep them?”
 I suggested.
 The kids snortled and started naming prices that might clear the market.

 The lady stared back, horrified.
 Then, slowly, she leaned forward to look at my children, who stiffened.
 “Your dad does not really mean that,” she said.
 “He does not really want to sell you.”

 Kluth’s broad idea is that irony, exaggeration and metaphor occupy a diminished place in the German consciousness.
-Perhaps it’s too broad, but perhaps it’s the reason why Germans need to block 90 minutes in a meeting agenda for an “Informal Casual Meal.
+Perhaps it’s too broad, but perhaps it’s the reason why Germans need to block ninety minutes in a meeting agenda for an “Informal Casual Meal.”

 During the month of May, the city of Cologne announced it would be reducing the number of commuter trains coming and going from my station from three per hour to just one.
 Maybe it was the American in me, but already upset with the steep prices and less than consistent service, I tallied up the days I’d need to take the train, stacked that against how often I’d be out of town, and made a calculated decision not to buy a monthly ticket.
 I decided to buck order in favor of my own brand of justice.

 I was satisfied in my decision.
 There was thrill in riding without a ticket.
 And I was convinced that what I was doing was right.
 I was in line with the spirit of the law, even if the law had no spirit.